shakfu/faustlab/README.md

 2. `make`

-	- will build all variants {cython, pybind11, nanobindm ..}
+	- will build all variants {cython, pybind11, nanobind}